 Katie is passionate about highlighting Christ for us in the Scriptures and encouraging others to live in the freedom we have on account of Christ in her writing, speaking, and coffee dates.
 She co-hosts the podcast Freely Given with Gretchen Ronnevick.
 Katie lives in Minnesota where fields of grain meet woods and water.
 She shares her home with her husband Dallas, 4 kids, and a sturdy lab named Moose.
 She graduated from Bethany Lutheran College in 2007 (B.A.
 Communications).

-Kelsi Klembara is the online editor for 1517.
+Kelsi Klembara is the online content manager for 1517.
 She holds an MA in Reformation Theology from Concordia University Irvine.
 She lives in Dallas, Texas, with her husband, Doug, and her two sons, Otto and Simeon.